- Is the Oculus Quest 2 a better VR headset for PC games than the Oculus Rift S?

 - $399 in price

 - Single panel LCD display with 1280 x 1440 resolution per eye

 - 63.5 mm fixed IPD (adjustable in software)

 - Black color only

 You can view how the specs of these two headsets compare to other VR hardware with our comparison tool.
 Keep treading for a closer look at each of these aspects, and see what exactly what the Oculus Quest 2 vs Rift S has to offer.

-At first glance, the Oculus Quest 2 is $100 cheaper than the Rift S, $299 vs $399.
-This is a great price advantage and will get you all of the features that the Quest 2 has to offer.
-However, this price does not get you a USB 3.0 connection to your computer because the Quest 2 charging cable is only USB 2.0.
+Originally, the Oculus Quest 2 was $100 cheaper than the Rift S, $299 vs $399.
+Shortly after the Quest 2 was released, Oculus dropped the price of the Rift S $100.
+This means that the two headsets are the exact same price.
+However for PC VR gamers, the price of the new Quest does not get you a USB 3.0 connection to your computer because the Quest 2 charging cable is only USB 2.0.
 As well, the soft strap on the Quest 2 is sub-par compared to the Rift S’ halo band.